p-n-c/project-prototype-generator/CONTRIBUTING.md

 Variables will be replaced by project-specific values - entered at the command line during set up - before the file is copied to the new project.

-### 2. The Project Definition File
+### 3. The Project Definition File

-Your project definition file will get picked up when the generator runs, and used to create the `package.json`.
+Create a project definition file in your project's root directory.
+This file will be used to generate the `package.json` when the generator runs.

 ```javascript
 YOUR_PROJECT_TYPE: {